-NOAA solicits mentors for opportunities in research, policy, and science communication and posts the compiled project list.
+NOAA solicits internship mentors for opportunities in research, policy, and science communication and posts the compiled project list (Current Opportunities).
+Internship mentors and projects can be located anywhere in the country.
 Some years a NOAA representative visits the campuses to talk about the program, present that year’s opportunities, and answer questions, but participating colleges generally advertise the program themselves.

 Interns are sophomores or juniors from Biology, Chemistry, Engineering, Mathematics, and Environmental Science and Policy programs.
 The start and timing of internships is flexible, but internships are awarded in the spring and most internships take place (either in-person or virtually) over the summer between June and August.

 The colleges/universities run their student application and selection process.
 Students must be enrolled at a participating college or university and apply to their college/university, not to NOAA.
 Students submit applications to their Internship Coordinators (or alternate point of contact for the program) and these Coordinators submit the student applications for the students they are able to provide support for to NOAA.
 The application package is flexible and can generally be the same application that students submit to their college or university when requesting funding.
 Students should provide a resume and cover letter.
 The cover letters should include: three projects they are interested in, the name and contact information for a reference, what they are looking to gain from the internship, and the skills they will bring (noting that some projects require specific skills or the willingness to learn new skills).